Jonathan De Luzuriaga – Competitive outsourcing workforce

-In this episode, we chat again with Jonathan De Luzuriaga – the founder and president of Spring Valley which is based in Roxas City.
-He was also the executive director of IBPAP and currently the president of PSIA and NICP.
+Today, we chat again with Jonathan De Luzuriaga – the founder and president of Spring Valley which is based in Roxas City.
+Jonathan was also the executive director of IBPAP and currently the president of PSIA and NICP.

 Derek Gallimore: Welcome to the Outsource Accelerator podcast.
 This is a short format podcast where we explore business and outsourcing mastery.
 My name is Derek Gallimore and I am really excited to bring you the leading podcast in outsourcing.